 *For the watermelon juice, cut watermelon into 1 cup of cubes, without the rind.
 Place in a blender and purée.
 Strain to remove any seeds or pulp, and reserve any extra watermelon juice.

-**For the agave syrup, dilute 1 ounce agave nectar in 1 ounce half and half, plus 1 ounce hot water.
-Once the three ingredients are combined, stir it until it’s fully dissolved.
+**For the agave syrup, dilute ¼ cup agave nectar in ¼ cup hot water.
+Once the ingredients are combined, stir until it’s fully dissolved, reserve extra syrup in the refrigerator for later use.